 While I have started with initiatives of sharing virtual museum resources for the times of social distance, there is a need to make a special article about something else – the recent Zagreb Earthquake.

-The cover photo of this post belongs to the Archaeological Museum of Zagreb.
-Sadly, this photo represents the levels of destruction found in several museums in Zagreb.
+The first photo of this post was taken in the Archaeological Museum of Zagreb in 2019.
+Sadly, the second photo represents the levels of destruction found there, just like it happened in several other museums in Zagreb.

 So where to start?